Ga11u/qg-lm/README.md

 - `data_exploration.py` : Provides a glimpse of the data and data quality
 - `T5_training.py` : Fine tunes a T5-small pre-trained model
 - `BART_training.py` : Fine tunes a BART-base pre-trained model
+-  `FALCON_instruct_LM.py`: FALCON as LM can be used for both question generation and data generation.
+It actually seems to works quite well for generating questions with the provided promp (not evaluated).

 ## Results